aroig/arch-build/README.md

 - `mrcommon`: the main code for the new mr actions.

+## Configuration

+There are some paths to be configured in `mrcommon`.
+- `archdir`: absolute path to the root of this mr tree
+- `builddir`: absolute path to where we will compile the code
+- `repodir`: absolute path to where we will build the pacman local repos
+- `pkgbuilddir`: absolute path to where the PKGBUILD templates are

 ## mr commands

 - build a package if it needs building